Railway infrastructure manager: Signalling

-Most blocks are 'fixed' blocks, i.e. they delineate a section of track between two defined points.
+Most blocks are 'fixed' blocks, i.e., they delineate a section of track between two defined points.
 On timetable, train order, and token-based systems, blocks usually start and end at selected stations.
-On signalling-based systems, blocks usually start and end at signals.
+On signaling-based systems, blocks usually start and end at signals.
 Alternatively, cab signalling may be in use.

 The lengths of blocks are designed to allow trains to operate as frequently as necessary.
-A lightly used branch line might have blocks many kilometres long, whilst a busy commuter railway might have blocks a few hundred metres long.
+A lightly used branch line might have blocks many kilometers long, whilst a busy commuter railway might have blocks a few hundred meters long.